 2. Add a welcome message

 The first step in every form is a welcome message — a short intro that sets context before the fields appear.
-Click the welcome step to edit the heading and body text.
-This step is optional but recommended: it tells visitors what they're about to fill in and sets the right expectations.
+Click the welcome step to edit it.
+This step is optional but recommended: it tells visitors what they are about to fill in and sets the right expectations.

 3. Add fields